S2E/s2e/src/s2e-env.rst

     cd /home/user/s2e
     s2e image_build

 This will list an image template name and a description of that image.
-For example, to build a Linux 4.9.3 i386 image
+For example, to build a Linux Debian 8.7.1 i386 image run:
-run:

 .. code-block:: console

     cd /home/user/s2e
-    s2e image_build linux-4.9.3-i386
+    s2e image_build debian-8.7.1-i386

 This will: